-- 1. Maintaining high level of support for our departments within the limitations of our resources. - 2.
-Immediate response and review of all federal and state guidelines and requirements for responding to disasters as provided by state and county law.
-High quality guidance provided to all county departments when requested and recognized for such efforts by both state and federal agencies. - 3.
-Drafted new solicitations and contract templates for FEMA reimbursement projects, in addition to other various forms to document that the County has complied with all federal rules and regulations for FEMA reimbursement. - 4.
-Met with the State Procurement Officer and conducted a training to all County project managers on compliance with FEMA reimbursement rules and regulations.
+- 1. Continued legal and non-legal support to the Council, the Mayor, all departments and agencies, all boards and commissions, and all officers and employees despite limited resources. - Immediate response and review of all federal and state guidelines and requirements for responding to disasters as provided by state and county law.
+High quality guidance provided to all county departments when requested and recognized for such efforts by both state and federal agencies. - Drafted new solicitations and contract templates for FEMA reimbursement projects, in addition to other various forms to document that the County has complied with all federal rules and regulations for FEMA reimbursement. - 4.
+Met with the State Procurement Officer and conducted a training to all County project managers on compliance with FEMA reimbursement rules and regulations. - Continued maintenance and updating of contract templates to standardize the following types of contracts and amendments: 1) goods; 2) goods (open ended); 3) services; 4) services (open ended); professional services; 6) professional services amendment; 7)

-- Continued maintenance and updating of contract templates to standardize the following types of contracts and amendments: 1) goods; 2) goods (open ended); 3) services; 4) services (open ended); 5) professional services; 6) professional services amendment; 7) professional services (HRS 464 licensed design engineers, architects etc.); 8) professional services (464) amendments; 9) professional services legal; 10) professional services legal amendments; and construction contracts. - 6.
-Provided continued training to Executive departments for important administrative affairs, e.g. liability, personnel management, and contracting. - 7.
-Continued legal and administrative assistance to KPD regarding the future planned Kawaihau police station. - 8.
-Continued HR training and guidance for executive departments to lessen and mitigate liability and avoid costly court cases. - 9.
-Continued assistance to the Division of Purchasing, in its initiative to move the County towards greater use of electronic records and electronic signatures. - 10.
-Assisting DOW in adopting e-procurement which will lead to increased efficiency of water service and better maintenance of water infrastructure. - 11.
-Assisted DOW in collecting delinquent accounts in order to ensure that water service is paid for equitably by the entire community. - 12.
-Worked with Council and Administration to amend the county code to provide for legal avenues to allow for vending in the county's public right-of-ways when appropriate, according to the needs of Kauai's unique individual communities. - 13.
-Assisted Planning Department in passing the General Plan. - 14.
-Continued support of County efforts to site an Adolescent Drug Treatment Center on Kauai. - 15.
-Continued to spearhead programs that support the native Hawaiian community and protect the host culture, heritage, and entitlements. - 16.
-Continued to lead efforts to comply with the Federal and State Endangered Species Act, including efforts to extensively amend the Kauai Seabird Habitat Conservation Plan (KSHCP) to create a program that is affordable and fair for the island of Kaua'i, and revise the County's building and lighting inventory and lighting proposal for its Participant Inclusion Plan (PIP) to enable the County to have lights on at County facilities and hold night football games during the seabird fledgling seasons during the thirty (30) year permit duration.

-- 17. Continued to provide advice and training on Uniform Information Practices Act requests. - 18.
-Drafted an "Advice & Counsel Division Treatise" that provides an outline and notes on frequent requests and legal analyses to improve service and efficiency in rendering legal advice, and provide a written form of institutional memory for future use of the office with posterity in mind. - 19.
-Continued guidance and support to Executive departments in passing administrative rules to support their operations.
+- professional services (HRS 464 licensed design engineers, architects etc.); 8) professional services (464) amendments; 9) professional services legal; 10) professional services legal amendments; and construction contracts. - 6.
+Provided training to the Council, the Mayor, all departments and agencies, all boards and commissions, and all officers and employees on a range of subjects including, but not limited to administrative affairs, liability, personnel management, parliamentary procedures, commission rules, and contracting. - 7.
+Continued HR training and guidance to lessen and mitigate liability and avoid costly court cases. - 8.
+Continued assistance to the Division of Purchasing, in its initiative to move the County towards greater use of electronic records and electronic signatures. - 9.
+Assisting DOW in adopting e-procurement which will lead to increased efficiency of water service and better maintenance of water infrastructure. - 10.
+Assisted DOW in collecting delinquent accounts in order to ensure that water service is paid for equitably by the entire community. - 11.
+Worked with Council and Administration to amend the county code to provide for legal avenues to allow for vending in the county's public right-of-ways when appropriate, according to the needs of Kaua'i 's unique individual communities. - 12.
+Continued to lead efforts to comply with the Federal and State Endangered Species Act, including efforts to extensively amend the Kaua'i Seabird Habitat Conservation Plan (KSHCP) to create a program that is affordable and fair for the island of Kaua'i, and revise the County's building and lighting inventory and lighting proposal for its Participant Inclusion Plan (PIP) to enable the County to have lights on at County facilities and hold night football games during the seabird fledgling seasons during the thirty (30) year permit duration. - 13.
+Continued to provide advice and training on Uniform Information Practices Act requests. - 14.
+Updated the "Advice & Counsel Division Treatise" that provides an outline and notes on frequent requests and legal analyses to improve service and efficiency in rendering legal advice, and provide a written form of institutional memory for future use of the office with posterity in mind. - 15.
+Continued guidance and support to the Council, departments and agencies, and boards and commissions, in passing ordinances and resolutions, or administrative rules to support their operations.